mndrake/blog/source/_posts/dbconnect-kernel.md

   - databricks
 ---

 This is an overview of how to create an Jupyter kernel that when selected will automatically create a connection to an already preconfigured cluster within Databricks.
-Also the reference paths below reference the default paths that Jupyter and IPython use on OSX.
+Also the referenced paths below are the default paths that Jupyter and IPython use on OSX, see Jupyter and IPython docs for Windows and Linux paths if needed.

 ## Initial Setup